Dividend Value Builder Newsletter

 Whether you are buying high beta stocks or dividend stocks; being patient and only buying investments whose price is less than the real value of the asset lowers your risk substantially.
 Real risk is losing your principal.
 If you have an investment that is worth $100 but only pay $75 you have a 33% ($25 / $75) margin of safety.

 I trust this discussion of alpha and beta has improved your understanding of what is takes to be a more successful investor.
-The most important thing you can do is develop a risk management plan.
-Positive alpha can be achieved with proper asset allocation, diversification, choosing individual investments with strategic advantages, and most importantly employing valuation strategies including requiring a margin of safety.
+The most important thing you can do is develop risk management strategies Positive alpha can be achieved with proper asset allocation, diversification, choosing individual investments with strategic advantages, and most importantly employing valuation strategies including requiring a margin of safety.